-For this Periodic Evaluation, the 2025 interim milestones are compared to: (1) the fall 2023 groundwater elevations, which represent the most recent data, and (2) where the 5-year 2019-2023 groundwater elevation trend line is plotted at 2023.
-Groundwater elevation trends, using both 20-years and the most recent 5-years of data, were analyzed for this Periodic Evaluation.
-Hydrographs showing the minimum threshold, 2025 interim milestone, measurable objective, and linear regression trendline were developed for each RMS well; these hydrographs are included in Appendix 3A and an example is shown on Figure 3-7.
+For this GSP 2025 Evaluation, the 2025 interim milestones are compared to: (1) the fall 2023 groundwater elevations, which represent the most recent data, and (2) where the 5-year 2019-2023 groundwater elevation trend line is plotted at 2023.
+Groundwater elevation trends, using both 20-years and the most recent 5-years of data, were analyzed for this GSP 2025 Evaluation.
+Hydrographs showing the minimum threshold, 2025 interim milestone, measurable objective, and linear regression trendline were developed for each Representative Monitoring Site (RMS) well; these hydrographs are included in Appendix 3A and an example is shown on Figure 2-7.

-Figure 3-7.
-Example Groundwater Elevation Hydrograph and 5-year Trend Line
+Figure 2-7.
+Example Groundwater Elevation Hydrograph and 5-year Trend Line years.

-Rates of change in the 180-Foot and 400-Foot Aquifer wells were on average negative for the 20-year period and slightly positive for the 5-year period.
-The increasing 5-year trends in these aquifers are primarily due to high groundwater elevations in WY 2023, compared to the 4 prior years.
 The wet water year was not enough to result in an increasing 5-year trend in the Deep Aquifers.
 Similar to the other aquifers, the average 20-year trend in the Deep Aquifers is decreasing at a greater rate than the 5-year trend.
 During both periods, the Deep Aquifers had the greatest decline in groundwater elevations compared to the other principal aquifers.